Changissnz/nu_merchant_principal/README.md

-as disintegration of the state, feudal republics, "staged accidents", ultimate mysteries, and other dysfunctions of madness down the darkened list, and to call these kinds of events curses falls under the conclusion that is acceptance without rediscovery.
+as disintegration of the state, feudal republics, "staged accidents", ultimate mysteries, and other dysfunctions of madness down the darkened list, and to call these kinds of events curses falls under the conclusion that is an opinionated acceptance without rediscovery, bound to the lack of light.

 ## A Simple Template For Expectations of Cost